meowdoro/meowdoro-tracker/README.md

 - **Simplicity**: Designed to be straightforward and easy to use.
 - **Focus**: Helps you stay on task without distractions.
 - **Flexibility**: Customizable timers to fit your unique workflow.
-- **No Overhead**: No accounts, no subscriptions—just a simple tool to boost productivity.
+- **No Overhead**: No accounts, no subscriptions - just a simple tool to boost productivity.

 ---